GIML/GIML/README.md

 ## Objectives

-Smallest and incomplete language with typed data for big but simple config files.
+Smallest and incomplete language for big but simple config files.

 ## Example